-Setting Name Selectable Options Paired Phones and Audio Devices List Of Paired Phones and Audio Sources NOTE: The "Paired Phones and Audio Devices" feature s For further information, refer to the Uconnect Ow shows which phones and audio sources are paired to the Phone and Audio Sources Settings systewner's Manual Supplement.
+Setting Name Selectable Options Paired Phones and Audio Devices List Of Paired Phones and Audio Sources NOTE: The "Paired Phones and Audio Devices" feature shows which phones and audio sources are paired to the Phone and Audio Sources Settings system.
+For further information, refer to the Uconnect Owner's Manual Supplement.
 Smartphone Projection Manager On Off

-SiriusXM® Setup -- If Equipped
+SiriusXM® Setup - If Equipped